We are currently experiencing technical issues with our telephone, please contact us here if you require assistance.

 Encouraging Autistic Kids to Grow With Their Strengths

-Not every autistic individual will demonstrate prodigious gifts, but many show remarkable talents, insights, or different ways of thinking.
+Not every autistic individual will demonstrate prodigious gifts, but many show remarkable talents, insights, or different ways of thinking, whether through musical performance, visual-spatial abilities, or deep expertise in their special interests.
 Supporting these exceptional abilities means looking beyond stereotypes and understanding the full picture of a child’s development, including learning needs, social communication, and emotional well-being.

 At Edcommodate, our psychoeducational and giftedness assessments identify cognitive abilities, learning challenges, and social-emotional needs, as well as exceptionality, giving families a roadmap to better support their child.